SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 All tours start on time, so please arrive on time, as they will not wait for you.
 If you find yourself running a little late, you are welcome to catch up and join the tour.
 However, do your best to not interrupt if it is already in progress.

-Even though these tours are free, they do ask for a donation at the end.
+If you miss this opportunity, they will also politely ask for donations at the end of the tour.
 The donations do not go to the tour guide but to the SF Public Library to keep this operation running.

 They have one full-time staff member who helps manage the volunteers, the website, and other organization details.

 How much should you donate?
 That's up to you.
-According to the SF City Guides website, they suggest a donation of $15, so I always try to give that amount because these tours are so impressive.
+According to the SF City Guides website, they suggest a donation of $20, so I always try to give that amount because these tours are so impressive.

 You are welcome to donate more or less depending on your experience with the tour and your personal budget.
 If you are low on money, please still go as it shows people are interested in these tours and they are essential.